Flxpgnl/KNU_FaceBlurring/README.md

 ### Known Issues

 - The model may not detect and blur hair accurately, as it is not trained for that purpose.
+- The computer may struggle to blur more than 5 faces due to preformance limitations.
+- the model is only accurate to 90%

 ### Contribution Opportunities